Rahat Khan (field hockey)

-She was featured in an episode of the BBC Four program India’s Frontier Railways travelling with a girls' hockey team to a tournament in India.
+She was featured in an episode of the BBC Four programme India’s Frontier Railways while travelling with a girls' hockey team to a tournament in India.
 She was known as the "Hockey Queen" since 1985 for her prowess.
 In 1996, she received a trophy for "Best Sports Women" from the Pakistani Railways.
 She played and worked for the railway's hockey association for 12 years as a player and trainer.
-As of 2017, she is secretary of the Pakistani Punjabi Women's Hockey Association and manager of the under 19 Punjabi girls' team.
+As of 2017, she is secretary of the Pakistani Punjab's Women's Hockey Association and manager of the Punjab's Under-19 girls' team.
 Her son has no interest in hockey, showing only an interest in cricket.